 But middle school is also a time for students to start thinking about their career road map and how to get there.

 As parents, we want to know what to ask and how to support students to reach their goals and help set them up for success.
 So how do you open the conversation without adding stress or having the wrong expectations?

-Here is some beginning college planning tips to keep in mind:
+Here are some beginning college planning tips to keep in mind:

 How to Start Planning for College While In Junior High

 A basic, low-stress conversation is a great start to talking about college goals.
 Ask them, “What do you want to do after high school?”
 If your student is unsure, encourage them to pick three potential careers that they find interesting and begin exploring what kind of schooling or degree they may need for that job.